 We summarize our mission as “LAB: Learning Adventure Boating.
 We provide canoeing and kayaking programs for ecological and social good.”
-We are affiliated with the Open Space Institute for 501(c)(3) fiscal sponsorship.
 Below is the full educational, ecological, and social mission as stated in our New York State nonprofit incorporation:

 - To foster estuary and NYC watershed-themed ecological and natural science education, especially for underprivileged NYC youth and underrepresented community members.